 Operational emission sources consist of mobile emissions and area source emissions.
 Mobile source emissions estimates are derived from motor vehicle traffic from staff commuting.
 Area source emissions estimates are derived from the consumption of propane, electricity, and consumer products, as well as emissions resulting from landscape maintenance.
-Power would be through solar power and on-grid PG&E. Cultivation operations may generate fugitive dust emissions through ground-disturbing activities such as ground tilling, uncovered soil or compost piles, and vehicle or truck trips on unpaved roads, but the quantity of these need to be determined.
+Power would be through solar power.
+Cultivation operations may generate fugitive dust emissions through ground-disturbing activities such as ground tilling, uncovered soil or compost piles, and vehicle or truck trips on unpaved roads, but the quantity of these need to be determined.